robyftp/Tree/README.md

-## What kind of award did the dentist receive?
-A little plaque.
+## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”